-Each Class of Class A Unwrapped Bonds or Class B Unwrapped Bonds (as relevant) is expected on issue to have the following credit ratings:
+Each Class of Class A Unwrapped Bonds or Class of Class B Unwrapped Bonds (as relevant) is expected on issue to have the following credit ratings:

 Standard & Poor's Moody's

-Class A Unwrapped Bonds BBB+ A3
+Class A Unwrapped Bonds BBB+ Baa1

-Class B Unwrapped Bonds BBB- Baa3
+Class B Unwrapped Bonds BBB- Ba1

-The Class A Unwrapped Bonds in issue have a rating of BBB+ (negative outlook) by Standard & Poor's and A3 (negative outlook) by Moody's.
-The Class B Unwrapped Bonds in issue have a rating of BBB-(negative outlook) by Standard & Poor's and Baa3 (negative outlook) by Moody's.
+The Class A Unwrapped Bonds in issue have a rating of BBB+ (negative outlook) by Standard & Poor's and Baa1 (stable outlook) by Moody's.
+The Class B Unwrapped Bonds in issue have a rating of BBB-(negative outlook) by Standard & Poor's and Ba1 (stable outlook) by Moody's.
 In general, European regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the European Community and registered under Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies as amended (the "CRA Regulation").
-The credit ratings included or referred to in this Prospectus will be treated for the purposes of the CRA Regulation as having been issued by S&P Global Ratings Europe Limited ("Standard & Poor's") and Moody's Investors Service Limited ("Moody's", and together with
+The credit ratings included or referred to in this Base Prospectus will be treated for the purposes of the CRA Regulation as having been issued by S&P Global Ratings Europe

-Standard and Poor's, the 'Rating Agencies').
+Limited ("Standard & Poor's") and Moody's Investors Service Limited ("Moody's", and together with Standard and Poor's, the "Rating Agencies").
 Each of the Rating Agencies is a credit rating agency established and operating in the European Community and is registered under the CRA Regulation.

-Amounts payable under the Bonds may be calculated by reference to (i) the London inter-bank offered rate ("LIBOR"), which is provided by ICE Benchmark Administration Limited ("IBA"), (ii) the Euro-zone inter-bank offered rate ("EURIBOR"), which is provided by the European Money Markets Institute (the "EMMI"), (iii) the United Kingdom retail price index ("RPI"), which is provided by the Office for National Statistics, (iv) the United Kingdom consumer price index ("CPI"), which is provided by the Office for National Statistics or (v) the harmonised indices of consumer prices ("HICP"), which is provided by Eurostat.
-As at the date of this Prospectus, the IBA appears and the EMMI does not appear on the register of administrators and benchmarks established and maintained by the European Securities and Markets Authority ("ESMA") pursuant to article 36 of the Benchmark Regulation (Regulation (EU) 2016/1011) (the "BMR").
+Amounts payable under the Bonds may be calculated by reference to (i) the London inter-bank offered rate ("LIBOR"), which is provided by ICE Benchmark Administration Limited ("IBA"), (ii) SONIA, which is provided by the Bank of England, (iii) the Euro-zone inter-bank offered rate ("EURIBOR"), which is provided by the European Money Markets Institute (the "EMMI"), (iv) the United Kingdom retail price index ("RPI"), which is provided by the Office for National Statistics, (v) the United Kingdom consumer price index ("CPI"), which is provided by the Office for National Statistics or (vi) the harmonised indices of consumer prices ("HICP"), which is provided by Eurostat.
+As at the date of this Base Prospectus, the IBA and the EMMI appear on the register of administrators and benchmarks established and maintained by the European Securities and Markets Authority ("ESMA") pursuant to article 36 of the Benchmark Regulation (Regulation (EU) 2016/1011) (the "BMR").

-As far as the Issuer is aware, RPI, CPI and HICP do not fall within the scope of the BMR by virtue of Article 2 of that regulation.
-In addition, the transitional provisions in Article 51 of the BMR apply, such that the EMMI is not currently required to obtain authorisation or registration (or, if located outside the European Union, recognition, endorsement or equivalence).
+As far as the Issuer is aware, SONIA, RPI, CPI and HICP do not fall within the scope of the BMR by virtue of Article 2 of that regulation.